The Grammar Level

 Penmanship

 Penmanship: The innovative Rhythm of Handwriting™ method, which is integrated within the Logic of English curriculum, aids students in developing fluid handwriting.
 Beginning in kindergarten, students learn cursive penmanship.
+Cursive is taught and practiced using a rhythmic approach which targets and develops both gross and fine motor skills and emphasizes uppercase and lowercase letter formation and spacing.

 • Taught and practiced using a rhythmic approach